HelalMajeed/Projects4Fun/C/Student Record Management System/README.md

 Reporting Module: This module will allow administrators to generate reports and statistical analysis on student performance.
 The module will provide various reporting options, such as a student performance report, course-wise performance report, and grade-wise performance report.

 User Interface Module: This module will provide a user-friendly interface for administrators to interact with the system.
 The interface will be a command-line interface (CLI), providing a simple and efficient way to perform necessary tasks.

+* Conclusion:
+The Student Record Management System is a comprehensive software application designed to help educational institutions manage student records efficiently.
+With its user-friendly interface and powerful features, the system is an ideal tool for administrators to manage student data, generate reports, and perform statistical analysis.